 |figure 5D||figure 5E||figure 5F|

 §6.
-Figures 6 illustrate an orderly method to create a variety of useful crossings and switches.
+Figure 6 illustrate an orderly method to create a variety of useful crossings and switches.
 All are based on a uniform arrangement of ten segments of indefinite length, drawn in gray.

 Figure 6A shows the template alone, and with blue segments that will fit.
 The radius of 99mm does not appear in the lambda table above, but such a curve might be included in a very large set of pieces.